-Garden pests are one of the few things I find frustrating about gardening.
-Whether it's the snails taking over your lettuce or the aphids sucking on your roses — it's definitely annoying — but not a reason to fret and reach for harmful, toxic sprays.
-They might eliminate the pesky culprits, but they are harmful to you and the environment.
+Garden pests are one of the few things that can make the otherwise enjoyable task of gardening frustrating.
+Whether it's snails taking over your lettuce or aphids sucking on your roses, a pest infestation is definitely disappointing, but it's not a reason to reach for harmful, toxic sprays.
+The sprays might eliminate the pesky culprits, but they are harmful to you and the environment.
 Instead, try whipping up one of these simple recipes with ingredients you most likely have on hand.

 What You Need